 The South Mountain Park Environmental Education Center is open Wednesday through Sunday, 8 a.m. to 2 p.m.
 There you can learn more about the plants, animals, and history of South Mountain.

 All dates, times, and offerings are subject to change without notice.

 South Mountain Park Trail Map

-This map of South Mountain Park/Preserve is intended to assist you in finding the parking areas and trail heads.
-Hiking trail markings are general and are not intended to actually measure distances.
+This map of South Mountain Park/Preserve is intended to assist you in finding the parking areas and trailheads.
+Hiking trail markings are general and are not designed to measure distances.